-Travelling with a passenger is possible for a lower travel price.
-Please ask a question for this.
+Traveling with a passenger is possible for a lower travel price.
+Please ask a question about this.

 We stay in beautiful and well-kept hotels of the upper category with air conditioning.
 Laundry services, Wi-Fi and restaurants are available in all units.
 All meals are included in our itinerary.